SylvainRoy/naval/README.md

 Speed should stay unchanged with no action form user.
 Possible value should go from -50% to +100%

-Collisions, canon and torpedo should only be possible every X secs.
+Collisions should only be possible every X secs.

-It shouldn't be possible to fire with no amunition.

 Canons on islands

-Dummy enemies
+Dummy enemies:

 - design sprites
 - local player controls